 Moisture is a key factor in bacterial growth.
 Touchless drying systems provide consistent airflow that helps remove moisture effectively, reducing the conditions that allow microbes to thrive.

-Gyms are high-moisture environments where sweat and shared facilities increase contamination risks.
+Gyms are moisture-prone environments where sweat and communal facilities increase contamination risks.
 Touchless drying:

 Guests expect high standards of cleanliness and comfort.
 Touchless drying:

-They also help reduce ongoing laundry operations and associated costs, which can be significant in high-occupancy settings.
+Airozoom dryers also reduce ongoing laundry operations and associated costs, which can be significant in high-occupancy settings.

 Locations such as airports, offices, and malls require scalable hygiene solutions.
 Touchless drying systems: